 B. Show that your community goes above and beyond in its support for, and implementation of, green transportation (e.g., bike trails, rideshare programs, bike trails/lanes, etc.).
 Be sure to utilize the narrative to illustrate why your community is exceptional because standard practice will not receive credit.

 The City completed its first bicycle and pedestrian plan in 1995.
-Many of the recommendations in that plan have been implemented.
+In 2018, the City applied for and received a Transportation Alternatives Program grant from the Wisconsin Department of Transportation in the amount of $48,000 to write a new bicycle and pedestrian plan.
+Many of the recommendations in the 1995 plan have been implemented.
 Most recently, the City completed two trail projects in 2017.
 One was a reconstruction project for a 700-foot section of Lake George Trail that connects Family Fresh to Walnut Street.
 The other was a 1,500-foot trail extension that connects Heritage Park at Maple Street north to Division Street.
 In 2016, the City established a free bike-sharing system call Blue Bikes where there are five designated bike racks throughout the City.
 Each rack has 4-6 blue bikes of various sizes and styles along with a permanently affixed fix-it station.
 In the fall of 2016, River Falls was designated a Bronze level Bike Friendly Community by the League of American Bicyclists.
+In 2018, the City wrapped up its Kinni Corridor Plan, which calls for additional bicycle and pedestrian infrastructure in Downtown River Falls and along the Kinnickinnic River, which runs through the heart of the community.

 C. Document that a municipal building is LEED certified (silver or higher).